 10.2.
 Citation of Figures and Tables.
 References to tables and figures in the same article should be presented in brackets and should specify 'Table' or 'Figure' and the relevant identification number.
 When reference is made to more than one table or figure, please follow these examples: Figures 1 and 2; Tables 1 and 3; Figures 2-4 and 6; Tables 2, 4 and 6.
 References to figure panels and subpanels should be presented by adding a capital letter in alphabetic order immediately after the identification number (for example: Figure 1A, Figure 1B).
 When reference is made to more than one figure panel or subpanel, follow these examples: Figure 2B, C; Figure 3B-D).
 For references to Figures, Tables or Movies in the Supplementary data, add an S to the number of Figure-Table-Movie (e.g. Movie S1).

 10.3.
 Citations only in the text.
 Any data or information not yet published in any way should not be referenced and should be mentioned in the text in parentheses.
 Written permission for the reference to be made must be obtained from the person concerned, a copy of which may be requested by the journal.
 Submitted papers follow the same rules.

 (Desmopressin reduced bleeding time in a mouse model of Scott syndrome.
 G. Rossi, University of Pavia, email, 20 August 2020).

 10.4.
 Reference list.
-Place References after Main text.
-Haematologica adopted the recommendations of the International Committee of Medical Journal Editors (ICMJE) for the style of the references.
+Each reference must allow the reader to reach the cited document easily.
+It is therefore not acceptable, for example, to cite a presentation at a congress in the References if the proceedings have not been published in a scientific journal or a website.
+Place References after the Main text.
+Haematologica adopted the recommendations of the International Committee of Medical Journal Editors (ICMJE)for the style of the references.
 So, the titles of journals should be abbreviated according to the style used for MEDLINE.

 In short, follow these guidelines: